Gluten Free Anzac Biscuits – No Oats!

 I have more information about oats and my choice not to have any recipes containing oats on Gluten Free Kiwi Favourites in my “Are oats gluten free?” post.

 So what can we use instead?
-Am I going to send you out to buy some strange and hard to find ingredients?
+Am I going to send you out to buy some strange and hard-to-find ingredients?
 Nope, it’s easy, we’re using… gluten-free cornflakes!

 When crushed to a similar size to oats, the cornflakes provide the same bulk and a similar texture to oats, but they don’t add any flavour to the biscuits, meaning that the traditional golden-syrupy, brown sugar-y Anzac biscuit taste shines through.
-And they’re 100% gluten free.

 Because it makes for a less traditional biscuit, and because the recipe needed to be tweaked slightly from this one, I have given them their own post – Gluten Free Weet-Bix Biscuits.

-Gluten Free Anzac Biscuit Ingredients:
+Gluten & Oat Free Anzac Biscuit Ingredients:

 We’ll be using gluten free flour in these biscuits, of course, but the rest of the ingredients are 100% true to the original Anzac biscuit recipe: